iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 <p class="legend">Plotting individual output and activation points of each of these ten possible ReLU neurons in blue.
 Those are the 10 (20 with negative ones) neurons that need to be considered to get the global optima using the convex equivalent.
 When moving the activation point between two data points, the activation pattern does not change.</p>

 <p class="remark"> Notice that it is not possible to only activate the data points in the middle.
 However, if we increase the data's dimension, this becomes possible.
+This is also possible with a second layer of ReLU.
 In higher dimensions, we cannot visualize the activation patterns as easily, but we can understand that as dimensionality increases, more patterns are possible as it's easier to separate different data points.</p>

 <div style="display: none">
 {<% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/simple_dataspace.gif" class="img-fluid" %}